-Dwelling unit means one (1) room, or rooms connected together, constituting a separate, independent housekeeping establishment for owner occupancy, or rental or lease, and physically separated from any other rooms or dwelling units which may be in the same structure, and containing independent cooking, sleeping and bathroom facilities.
+Dwelling unit means one (1) room, or rooms connected together, constituting a separate, independent housekeeping establishment for owner occupancy, or rental or lease, and physically separated from any other rooms or dwelling units which may be in the same structure, and containing independent cooking, sleeping, and bathroom facilities.

-Energy efficiency adjustment means the amount that may be added to the affordable home price of a for-sale SFHP Unit that meets energy efficiency standards pursuant to subsection 26-1.16 H. SFCC 1987.
+Energy efficiency adjustment means the amount that may be added to the affordable home price of a forsale SFHP unit that meets energy efficiency standards pursuant to subsection 26-1.16(G) SFCC 1987.

-Extreme hardship means a condition occurring as a direct consequence of the SFHP Ordinance which would require the property owner to lose money on the development taken as a whole and/or affects the financing viability of the project and the property owner can demonstrate to the governing body's satisfaction that said loss would be an unavoidable consequence of the SFHP requirement for construction of SFHP units.
+Extreme hardship means a condition occurring as a direct consequence of the SFHP Ordinance that would require the property owner to lose money on the development taken as a whole and/or affects the financing viability of a project and if the property owner can demonstrate to the governing body's satisfaction that said loss would be an unavoidable consequence of the SFHP requirement for construction of SFHP units.